 Section 127 of the Real Estate Agents Act 2008 requires licensees to provide a copy of an approved guide to their clients.
 These guides are provided to licensees on a cost-recovery basis by REA.
-Revenue from the sale of publications goods is recognised when the significant risks and rewards of ownership of the goods have passed to the licensee, usually on receipt of the funds.
+Revenue from the sale of publications is classified as exchange in nature and is recognised when the significant risks and rewards of ownership of the goods have passed to the licensee, usually on receipt of the funds.